forgery810/fl-studio-presonus-atom-sq/README.md

 # Presonus Atom SQ MIDI Script for FL Studio

 (A good number of changes in this update.
-See manual)
+See manual.)

 A python MIDI-script to increase the functionality of the Presonus Atom SQ with FL Studio.
 This script adds a step-sequencer, random step and random note generator, mixer, channel, and plugin control, etc.